 5:00 Depart to return to the Meeting hotel

-5:45 Arrive back at the Tampa Marriott Waterside Hotel & Marina
+5:45 Arrive back at the Tampa Marriott Water Street

 The cost for this event is $35.00 and will include the tour, bus transportation, and a boxed lunch.
-Registration is limited, so make sure to reserve your space as soon as possible.
-Registration is available now.
+Registration is limited.
+Onsite registration will be available while supplies last.

 The Society for In Vitro Biology (SIVB) is committed to the future endeavors of science and encourages the continued growth of scientists and their students.
 To support the Society’s vision to encourage education and scientific informational exchange, SIVB offers a number of special opportunities to assist students and their ability to grow through their scientific community, including: Free Student Registration and Membership Initiatives, the Student Awards Program, and the Post Doc and Student Oral and Poster Competitions.